aaronbembenek/making-formulog-fast/artifact/README.md

 	interpret-unbatched 1.29s
 ```

+While this experiment uses a small set of relatively fast-running benchmarks, our results are generally in line with the paper's claims: compilation leads to speedups over interpretation; interpreting with eager evaluation can be faster than compiled semi-naive on SMT-heavy case studies (dminor and symex); compiled eager evaluation is faster than interpreted eager evaluation;

+XXX and compilation (with eager evaluation, as appropriate) can make Formulog competitive with reference implementations written in non-Datalog languages (i.e., the scuba and klee tools).

 This is the output we received on the Ubuntu server (using the x86 Docker image):

 ```
 XXX
 ```

-While this experiment uses a small set of relatively fast-running benchmarks, the results should be generally in line with the paper's claims: compilation leads to speedups over interpretation; interpreting with eager evaluation can be faster than compiled semi-naive on SMT-heavy case studies (dminor and symex); compiled eager evaluation is faster than interpreted eager evaluation; and compilation (with eager evaluation, as appropriate) makes Formulog competitive with reference implementations written in non-Datalog languages (i.e., the scuba and klee tools).
+These results are XXX

 ### Experiment #2: Count SLOC for Eager Evaluation Implementations